-A person's proficiency within a particular field has a positive impact on their ability to make accurate gut decisions, researchers at Rice University, George Mason University and Boston College have discovered.
+A person's proficiency within a particular field has a positive impact on their ability to make accurate gut decisions, researchers at Rice University, George Mason University and Boston College discovered.

 In the first study, 184 undergraduate students watched video clips of basketball shots taken during two college basketball games and were given 10 seconds after each shot to rate its difficulty.
-The students were split into either an intuitive group, where they based decisions entirely on their first impression, or an analytical group, which based decisions on a list of factors they each developed to determine the shot's difficulty.
+The students were split into either an intuitive group, where they based decisions entirely on their first impression, or an analytical group, where they based decisions on a list of factors they each developed to determine the shot's difficulty.

 The researchers found that intuition was more effective for students who had played at least three years of high school basketball.
 Specifically, in the intuitive group, those considered experts performed better on the task, while there was no significant difference in the analytical group between those with high and low expertise.